Online Algorithms and Policies Using Adaptive and Machine Learning Approaches

 \end{definition} The definition of PE in \eqref{e:pe1} is equivalent to the following: \be \frac{1}{T}\int_{t}^{t + T} \left|\Phi(\tau)^T w \right| d\tau \geq \epsilon_0, \forall\hbox{ unit vectors }w\in\RR^N, \forall t\geq t_0 \ee for some $\epsilon_0 >0$.
 In what follows, we will utilize an alternate definition, which is equivalent to \eqref{e:pe1} and \eqref{e:pe2} if $\|\dot\Phi(t)\|$ is bounded for all $t$ \cite{Morgan_1977}: \begin{definition} $\Phi$ is PE if there exists an $\epsilon>0$ a $t_2$ and a sub-interval $[t_2,t_2+\delta_0]\subset[t,t+T]$ with \be \frac{1}{T}\left|\int_{t_2}^{t_2 + \delta_0} \Phi(\tau)^T w d\tau\right| \geq \epsilon_0, \forall\hbox{ unit vectors }w\in\RR^N, \forall t\geq t_0.\ee \end{definition}

-The goal of this paper is to find solutions not only for real-time control but also for learning the unknown parameters.
 Adaptive control systems enable parameter learning by imposing properties of persistent excitation defined in Section \ref{ss:def}.
-We briefly summarize the classical result related to this topic, which was first established for continuous-time systems in 1977 in \cite{Morgan_1977,Morgan77a}.
-The starting point is the same error model as in \eqref{eq:gradadaptive}, which contains two errors, $e(t)\in\RR^n$ is a performance error that can be measured, and $\wt^T(t)=\widetilde\Theta(t)\in\RR^{1\times l}$ is a parameter learning error.
+We briefly summarize the classical result related to this topic, established in \cite{Morgan_1977,Morgan77a}.
+The starting point is the same error model as in \eqref{eq:errormodel}, which contains two errors, $e(t)\in\RR^n$ is a performance error that can be measured, and $\wt^T(t)=\widetilde\Theta(t)\in\RR^{1\times l}$ is a parameter learning error.
 As before we assume that $A_m$ is known and Hurwitz, and $B$ is known.
-The following theorem summarizes this result: \begin{theorem}[\cite{Morgan77a}] The solutions of the error dynamics in \eqref{eq:errormodel} together with the adaptive law in \eqref{eq:gradadaptive} lead to $\lm{t}\wt(t)=0$ if the regressor $\Phi$ satisfies the PE condition in Definition 2. \end{theorem}
+The following theorem summarizes this result: \begin{theorem}[ \cite{Morgan77a}] The solutions of the error dynamics in \eqref{eq:errormodel} together with the adaptive law in \eqref{eq:gradadaptive} lead to $\lm{t}\wt(t)=0$ if the regressor $\Phi$ satisfies the PE condition in Definition 2. \end{theorem}

-It should be noted that the PE condition in Definition 2 is stronger than that required in Definition 1 which is for error models that have an algebraic relation between the performance error and the parameter error, and is equivalent if the regressor $\Phi(t)$ is smooth.